 Si Phan Don

-The famous 4,000 Islands region of Laos unfolds at the tail of the Mekong River in the far south of the country, lapping over into Cambodia.
-The area is renowned for its spectacular waterfalls, tranquil village life and unspoiled natural beauty.
-It is also home to the rare and only occasionally sighted pink Irrawaddy dolphin.
-The two most popular islands are Don Khong, the largest and most developed, and backpacker-magnet Don Det.
-Prices for accommodation and food are some of the cheapest in Asia.
-The area is also used as an entrance point to Cambodia, and buses frequently make the one-hour journey to the border.
-Don Det has become a bit grubby of late, although some people still rave about it.
-Don Khong seldom gets a bad review.
-This is the place to spend slow days hiking, biking, kayaking, swimming and relaxing in bungalows with balconies over the water.
-There is lots to see and do, including heading out for water safaris to look for the dolphins - be sure to ask the guides not to go too far, or else be prepared to pay a border crossing fee, as Cambodia is literally a stone's throw away.
-Si Phan Don is an unmissable place to visit in Laos for young travellers, or those travelling on a tight budget.
+The famous 4,000 Islands region of Laos unfolds at the Mekong River's tail end.
+Situated in the far south and lapping over into Cambodia, the area is renowned for its tranquil village life, spectacular waterfalls, and unspoiled natural beauty.
+It's also home to the rare pink Irrawaddy Dolphin.
+The two most popular islands are Don Khong, which is the largest and most developed in the region, and backpacker-magnet Don Det.
+Prices for food and accommodation are some of the cheapest in Asia.
+Many tourists use the area as an entry point into Cambodia, with buses frequently making the one-hour journey to the border.
+Action lovers can look forward to plenty of hiking, biking and swimming opportunities, while relaxation seekers can enjoy bungalows with waterside balconies.
+Water safaris are a great way to see the dolphins, though travellers should ask guides not to go too far.
+They'll owe border-crossing fees if they stray into nearby Cambodia.
+All things considered, Si Phan Don is a tremendous stop for young travellers or those operating on a tight budget.